Related Party Transactions Policy

 The Audit Committee or the Board shall have an authority to waive any of the procedural requirements of this Policy and also amend and / or modify this Policy in whole or in part, at any time when it deems appropriate, in accordance with the provisions of the Act and the SEBI (LODR) Regulations.

-b.
-The Board will review, this policy from time-time as and when necessary or required but at least once every three years and amended or updated accordingly.
+- The Board will review, this policy from time-time as and when necessary or required but at least once every three years will and amend or update accordingly.